-Sarah Ewick, partnerships director at MOTHER, had a goal of a modern, functional, closet for her young daughters.
+Sarah Ewick, partnerships director at Mother Magazine, had a goal of a modern, functional closet for her young daughters.
 Because Ewick and her family rent their San Francisco apartment, a custom solution was out of the question.
-However, more storage for kids’ clothes and toys with higher shelves to store toys with tiny parts (to keep them out of reach for her youngest daughter) was a must.
+However, more storage for kids’ clothes and toys with higher shelves to store toys with tiny parts (to keep them out of reach from her youngest daughter) was a must.
 Her daughters’ closet had turned into the default storage space for items that didn’t have a home—books, toys, extra bedding, and clean laundry.

 How we did it

-Sarah worked with design consultant Cygridh Rooney to configure The Everyday System™ to her family’s needs.
+Sarah worked with California Closets San Francisco design consultant Cygridh Rooney on a customizable solution utilizing The Everyday System™, California Closets’ modular, quick-ship storage solution designed in collaboration with Martha Stewart.
 Rooney helped Ewick figure out how many drawers, shelves, clothing racks, and cabinets they needed to give clothing, toys, and miscellaneous items a permanent home.
-They were able to fit a 14-inch-deep system on one side of the closet and a 20-inch-deep system on the other to maximize every inch of available space.
+To maximize every inch of available space, the design included a 14-inch-deep system on one side of the closet and a 20-inch-deep system on the other.

-To keep the walk-in closet light and airy—and to contrast the darker bedroom—Ewick chose the Perry St. White Woodgrain finish, pairing it with Gold Metal.
+To keep the space bright in contrast to the darker bedroom, Ewick selected the Perry St. White Woodgrain finish and Gold metal hardware.

-We shipped the system directly to Sarah’s apartment, and she and her husband installed it that weekend.
+In no time, the product shipped, and Sarah and her husband installed that weekend.

-The walk-in closet now has more than enough space to store not only kids clothing and toys, but also Ewick and her husband’s clothes and less-used items like an earthquake kit and bulky winter coats.
-More storage in just her kid’s room made all the difference: Ewick was able to also clear out her living room closet and turn it into a dedicated home office—a must with COVID-related stay-at-home orders.
+Now, this once underutilized walk-in closet has more than enough storage to effectively organize not only kid’s clothing and toys but also some of Ewick and her husband’s clothes and less-used items like an earthquake kit and bulky winter coats.

 Maria Del Rio